italiangrid/storm/src/main/java/it/grid/storm/tape/recalltable/resources/README.md

 This interface expose operations on recall tasks.

+Recall tasks have the following fields

+- groupTaskId
+- insertionInstant  the time at which the task was created
+- requestType  the type of request that originated the recall task, either bol or ptg
+- fileName  the local path of the file to recall
+- voName  the virtual organization
+- userID
+- retryAttempt  the number of times GEMMS will retry to recall the file in case of failure
+- status  the status of the recall task, either 0 (success), 1 (queued), 2 (in-progress), 3 (error), 4 (aborted), 5 (undefined)
+- deferredRecallInstant
+- pinLifetime
+- requestToken  the token of the request (the bol or ptg) that originated the recall task
+- inProgressInstant  the time at which the task status was changed to in progress

+Recall tasks are transferred using a text/plain representation.
+Fields are separated by a tab, recall tasks are separated by a #, and all tasks are included by curly brackets as in

+	{16f73913-719c-4cbd-bc7a-123be47444fc	19-04-2013 00.00.00	bol	/gpfs_omni/testbed_1.11_sl6/storage/tape/adir/afile	testers.eu-emi.eu	null	0	in-progress	19-04-2013 00.00.00	259200	14ab0086-cd62-4722-9b5d-e6665432a6aa # }

+or

+	{16f73913-719c-4cbd-bc7a-123be47444fc	19-04-2013 00.00.00	bol	/gpfs_omni/testbed_1.11_sl6/storage/tape/adir/afile	testers.eu-emi.eu	null	0	in-progress	19-04-2013 00.00.00	259200	14ab0086-cd62-4722-9b5d-e6665432a6aa # f656310a-ecc2-4c08-89c4-b026193a3c8d	19-04-2013 00.00.00	bol	/gpfs_omni/testbed_1.11_sl6/storage/tape/adir/anotherfile	testers.eu-emi.eu	null	0	in-progress	19-04-2013 00.00.00	259200	606385d4-16a9-4704-8720-091946cf4a5d # }

 All methods consume or produce text/plain, so issuing a request with an incompatible Accept or Content-Type will result in an error.

+## GET /recalltable/task

-## Get recall tasks that are in progress
+Get the recall tasks that are currently in progress.

-GET /recalltable/task

-This method can be used to get the recall tasks that are currently in progress.
-It takes a query parameter named maxResults that sets the maximum number of result that will be returned in the response.
+This method takes a query parameter named maxResults that sets the maximum number of result that will be returned in the response.
 The method returns a list of recall tasks.

 A sample request is